leuas/Vrdndi/README.md

 ## Model Performance

 I think the performance is not bad, one of the all 5 folds could hit 0.95 f1, which is suspiciously high.
 But since it only had one fold hitted that, so for now I'm fine with that.
-And the model structure is decent enough as the test proved.
+And the model structure is decent enough as the test may prove.

 The config of the test:
 ```python